IL2HorusTeam/il2fb-mission-parser/docs/parsers/chief-road.rst

   :Output path: this value is not present in the output.

 ``10``
-  Waiting time (in minutes): this parameter tells how much a unit have to wait until it starts movement to the next user-defined point.
+  Delay (in minutes): this parameter tells how much a unit have to wait until it starts movement to the next user-defined point.

-  :Output path: ``waiting_time``
+  :Output path: ``delay``
   :Output type: :class:`int`
   :Output value: original value converted to integer number